MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-app-service-release-notes-update-four.md

 For customers wishing to migrate to contained database for existing Azure App Service on Azure Stack deployments, execute these steps after the Azure App Service on Azure Stack 1.3 update has completed:

 > [!IMPORTANT]
-> This procedure takes approximately 5-10 minutes.
-This procedure involves killing the existing database login sessions.
+> The migration procedure takes approximately 5-10 minutes.
+The procedure involves killing the existing database login sessions.
 Plan for downtime to migrate and validate Azure App Service on Azure Stack post migration
 >
 >